v-ladynev/keycloak-nodejs-example/README.md

 # keycloak-nodejs-example

-A simply step by step Keycloak, MySQL and Node.js integration tutorial.
+A simply step by step Keycloak, MySQL and Node.js integration tutorial.<br>
 There is a simply Node.js application with checking permissions.
 The code with permissions check: https://github.com/v-ladynev/keycloak-nodejs-example/blob/master/app.js#L75